Vardot/total_control/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

-  If for any reason the panel page is not installed for you automatically, you can import the code provided in total_control_page.inc.
+  If for any reason the panel page is not installed for you automatically, you can import the code provided in total_control/includes/total_control.default_page.inc.
 Go to Admin > Site building > Pages click the "Import page" tab, and copy / paste the code between the comments.

 -- CONFIGURATION --